TheGamer3514/Simple-Codes-For-Beginners/README.md

 ## 🚀 Contributing

 Have your own codes you want to add?
 Feel free to make a pull request!
-Contributions that follow the beginner-friendly spirit of this repository are welcome.
+Contributions that follow the beginner-friendly spirit of this repository are welcome!